 Design and Display:

-Sony Xperia Z5 premium, Software:
+Sony Xperia Z5 Premium, Software:

 The device is packed with Qualcomm Snapdragon 810 chipset, Octa Core.
-There is also 3GB Ram which gives you ample space for multitasking.
+There is also a 3GB Ram which gives you ample space for multitasking.
 The only issue we faced, just like Xperia Z5 is the heating issue which is caused by Snapdragon 810.

 On papers, Sony claims that it has made sure that autofocus works within 0.03 seconds and the claims are true.
 The camera works perfectly in daylight as well as low-light too.

-With a 3430 battery as compared to the 2930 battery on Z5, which it might be able to pull off 16-18 hours easily with a normal usage.
+With a 3430 battery as compared to the 2930 battery on Z5, which it might be able to pull off 16-18 hours easily with normal usage.
 Our only concern is the 4K display which can easily soak up all the battery from the device.

 With Xperia Z5 and Sony Xperia Z5 Premium, Sony has made up a new place for a fingerprint scanner on their device, which is on the right-hand side near the power button, Now the placement has worked beneficial for users as one can instantly use it to lock and unlock the phone.
-With Android Pay which will be coming up soon,